YoRHa-A5/vole/README.md

 # Vole

-A stateless HTTP service that extracts clean Markdown from web pages — no headless browser, no Redis, no worker queues.
+A stateless HTTP service that extracts clean Markdown from web pages.

 ## API